Appease/BuildVisualStudioSln/README.md

 ####What is it?

-A [PoshDevOps](https://github.com/PoshDevOps/PoshDevOps) step that builds one or more [Visual Studio](http://www.visualstudio.com) solutions
+A [PoshDevOps](https://github.com/PoshDevOps/PoshDevOps) task that builds one or more [Visual Studio](http://www.visualstudio.com) solutions

 ####How do I install it?